cyralinc/sidecar-failopen/snowflake/README.md

 # Limitations

-Some limitations apply to the operation of the fail-open feature, as described below.
+Some limitations apply to the operation of the fail-open feature for Snowflake, as described below.

 ## Native credentials required for BI tools connecting to Snowflake
-At this time, we do not support SSO based authentication between BI tools such as Looker and Tableau and Snowflake through the fail open nginx reverse proxy.
+At this time, SSO based authentication between BI tools such as Looker and Tableau are not supported.

 # Configuration

-## Nginx Reverse Proxy
+## Fail-open reverse proxy

+In order to get the Cyral sidecar fail-open for Snowflake running, you need to deploy the Fail-open reverse proxy.

-The nginx instance(s) is/are deployed as EC2 instances managed by an ASG for scaling purposes.
-The nginx default_server has been configured to run on port 8888 so that the load balancer can perform healthchecks against the EC2 server.
+The reverse proxy instance(s) is/are deployed as EC2 instances running Nginx managed by an ASG for scaling purposes.
+The nginx default_server has been configured to run on port 8888 so that the load balancer can perform healthchecks against the EC2 instance.
 If 8888 is online, then nginx is up and therefore the server should be ready to handle requests.
 In addition to listening on port 8888, all reverse proxy traffic listens on port 443.

 ### Configuration Steps
-You only need to deploy via CFT to get the instance online.
+You only need to deploy the Cloudformation Template to get the instance online.
 The below table should help provide guidance on the values that should be used for each CFT Parameter.

 | CFT Parameter         | Description                                                                                                                                                                                                                                                                                                                        | Example                                                       |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|